-In of the this episode , Diane Brady speaks with Kimberly Henderson and Christer Tryggestad about what can be done to truly decarbonize global business at scale.
+In this episode of the McKinsey Podcast, Diane Brady speaks with Kimberly Henderson and Christer Tryggestad about what can be done to truly decarbonize global business at scale.
 An edited transcript of their conversation follows.
-McKinsey Podcast

-Diane Brady: Welcome to the I’m Diane Brady.
+Diane Brady: Welcome to the McKinsey Podcast.
+I’m Diane Brady.
 Along with ushering in a global pandemic, 2020 was another record year for global temperatures.
 But in Washington, DC, and beyond, there is a renewed sense of urgency to do something about it.
-I’m joined today by two colleagues who have created a detailed road map for what actions need to happen to McKinsey Podcast. limit warming to 1.5°C.
+I’m joined today by two colleagues who have created a detailed road map for what actions need to happen to limit warming to 1.5°C.

 Kimberly Henderson is a partner in McKinsey’s Sustainability Practice in Washington, DC, and Christer Tryggestad, a senior partner in Oslo, is a leader of McKinsey’s Oil & Gas and Electric Power & Natural Gas practices.
 Kimberly and Christer, welcome.